 On the other hand, if they don’t quite manage to get to the potty on time or leave any spills or mess, try not to be annoyed.
 Instead, try to explain again how to use the potty properly and ask them to remember to go to the potty as soon as they feel they need a wee or a poo.

 By encouraging them through the mishaps and praising them for perfect potty usage, your child will soon be on its way to getting things right.
+You could even try potty training charts to give encouragement and rewards.

 8. Use training pants